HTTP-RPC/Kilo/README.md

 * `org.httprpc.util`
     * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON

-Additionally, the server library provides the following classes for use with templates, which allow service data to be declaratively transformed into alternate representations:
+Additionally, the server library provides the following classes for use with templates, which allow response data to be declaratively transformed into alternate representations:

 * `org.httprpc`
     * `Template` - annotation that associates a template with a service method